classProgrammer/wst_klvb/README.md

       - assign most likely tag to token
     - Stochastic / N-gram / HMM
     - N-gram
-      - generaliztion of unigram tagger
+      - generalization of unigram tagger
       - look at sequences of words and assign tags
       - consider all possible combination and take the most likely one
-    - HMM based tagging
+    - HMM-based tagging
       - (Informally) Markov models are the class of probabilistic models that assume we can predict the future without taking too much account of the past
     - Bigram Tagger
       - assign tags to groups of two words